SWANMORE BOWLING CLUB CONSTITUTION AND RULES (November 2018)

 - Reports to be given by team captains, competition secretaries and activity organisers.

 - Installation of the new President.

-- The President will announce the result of the ballots (including the office of Vice-President) and, in addition, shall read out a full list of all officers serving in the coming season on the Management Committee, the Selection Committees and any other offices, including those of delegates to the Hampshire County and Bournemouth & District Association meetings.
+- The Club Secretary will announce the result of the ballots and, in addition, shall read out a full list of all officers serving in the coming season on the Management Committee, the Selection Committees and any other offices, including those of delegates to the Hampshire County and Bournemouth & District Association meetings.